tokenized/docs/concepts-contracts.md

 <a name="contract-law"></a>
 ## Contract Law

 The Tokenized Protocol ensures that all valid contracts follow the principles and conventions of contract law.
 While there is some variation worldwide the basic core concepts of a contract are fairly universal.
 For the purposes of the analysis in this document, the Tokenized Protocol has been examined using Australian contract law as the model, which is based on English common law.
-Issuer's should always seek proper legal advice to ensure that they comply with the laws in their jurisdiction.
+Contract administrations should always seek proper legal advice to ensure that they comply with the laws in their jurisdiction.

 <a name="contract-formation"></a>
 ### Contract Formation